 Vanilla Orchids are the source of vanilla beans, these are a tropical to sub tropical growing orchid.
 Vanilla is nearly as expensive as Saffron.
 Most of the worlds beans are grown in Madagascar, Indonesia and Malaysia.

-As mentioned these plants are actually a tropical Orchid, ‘Vanilla planifolia’ is the most commonly grown and it is a plant that requires appropriate conditions to grow successfully.
+As mentioned these plants are actually a tropical Orchid, ‘V. planifolia’ is the most commonly grown variety and it is a plant that requires appropriate conditions to grow successfully.
 To grow these plants you will need a tropical climate, bright filtered light and high humidity.